Home > Tools & Support > Common Words & Acryonms

 Food procurement: How and from whom food is purchased by an organization and institution; when working towards food justice and sovereignty, there’s a focus on harnessing purchasing power to create more equitable food systems that focus on local food procurement.

-eat; it means having a food system in which the people have the ability and opportunity to produce, distribute, and consume food – and also control or influence the mechanisms and policies of food production and distribution.
+Food sovereignty: A movement for people to reclaim their power in the food system by rebuilding the relationships between people and the land, and between food providers and those who eat; it means having a food system in which the people have the ability and opportunity to produce, distribute, and consume food – and also control or influence the mechanisms and policies of food production and distribution.
 In this, communities reap the profit from growing their own food and have the autonomy to distribute capital returns based on their own will rather than relying upon other third-party entities like for-profit corporations outside of the community.
 (Learn more about food sovereignty from the U.S. Food Sovereignty Alliance.)

 Food system(s): Complex networks that include all the inputs and outputs associated with agricultural and food production and consumption; the USDA describes local and regional food systems as “place-specific clusters of agricultural producers of all kinds (farmers, ranchers, and fishers), along with consumers and institutions, engaged in producing, processing, distributing, and selling foods.”